mcnuttandrew/color-buddy/README.md

 ## TODOS

-- [ ] Touch events, just pull the the touch event stuff from the double rangle slider, also refactor that out into something common
 - [ ] Coat of paint
 - [ ] add color analysis
 - [ ] higher card. vis examples